apatino16/javascriptNotes/jsObjects.md

 ### JavaScript Arrow Function this Scope
 - JavaScript arrow functions do not have their own this context, but use the this of the surrounding lexical context.
 Thus, they are generally a poor choice for writing object methods.
+> Note: avoid using arrow functions when using this in a method!

+## Privacy
+- Accessing and updating properties is fundamental in working with objects.
+However, there are cases in which we don’t want other code simply accessing and updating an object’s properties.
+When discussing privacy in objects, we define it as the idea that **only certain properties should be mutable or able to change in value**.
+- One common convention is to place an underscore `_` before the name of a property to mean that the property should not be altered.

 ### getters and setters intercept property access
-- JavaScript getter and setter methods are helpful in part because they offer a way to intercept property access and assignment, and allow for additional actions to be performed before these changes go into effect. javascript factory functions
+- JavaScript getter and setter methods are helpful in part because they offer a way to intercept property access and assignment, and allow for additional actions to be performed before these changes go into effect.

+####Getters
+- **Getters ** are methods that get and return the internal properties of an object.
+- Getters can perform an action on the data when getting a property.
+- Getters can return different values using conditionals.
+- In a getter, we can access the properties of the calling object using this.
+- The functionality of our code is easier for other developers to understand.
+> Note: Another thing to keep in mind when using getter (and setter) methods is that properties cannot share the same name as the getter/setter function.
+If we do so, then calling the method will result in an infinite call stack error.
+> To call a getter method, it looks syntactically like accessing a property.
+You do not need to include a set of parentheses.

+#### Setters
+- setter methods reassign values of existing properties within an object.
+> Note: All setters need at least one parameter

+### JavaScript factory functions
-- A JavaScript function that returns an object is known as a factory function.
+- A JavaScript **function that returns an object** is known as a factory function.
 Factory functions often accept parameters in order to customize the returned object.

-### javascript getters and setters restricted
+### JavaScript getters and setters restricted
 - JavaScript object properties are not private or protected.
 Since JavaScript objects are passed by reference, there is no way to fully prevent incorrect interactions with object properties.
 - One way to implement more restricted interactions with object properties is to use getter and setter methods.
 - Typically, the internal value is stored as a property with an identifier that matches the getter and setter method names, but begins with an underscore (_).